greenelab/deep-review/sections/04_study.md

 [@tag:Silver2016_alphago] could be trained on the evolutionary dynamics of cancer cells or bacterial cells undergoing selection pressure and reveal whether patterns of adaptation are random or deterministic, allowing us to develop therapeutic strategies that forestall resistance.
-It will be exciting to see the creative applications of deep learning to single-cell biology that emerge over the next few years.
+We are excited to see the creative applications of deep learning to single-cell biology that emerge over the next few years.